HTML Links Hyperlinks

 <a href="https://www.example.com" target="_blank">Visit Example</a>

-Links in HTML are not only used to link documents, videos, and images, but it is also used to link various elements.
-Here are some of the elements with their syntax to link:
+HTML links are not only used to link documents, videos, and images, but they are also used to link various elements, enhancing navigation in web pages.
+Here are some of the elements with their syntax to link using HTML <a> tag:

 Purpose Code Example